psarando/shire-reckoning/Middle-earth-simulation.md

    but also the Shire Calendar would have to choose a year to make a "Millennial Leap-year" that would be different than the New Reckoning's "Millennial Leap-year" (since those also fall on a centennial year).

-#### Shire Reform
+#### Shire-reform

-Shire Reform was enacted during the time of Isengrim II, which was sometime between S.R.
+Shire-reform was enacted during the time of Isengrim II, which was sometime between S.R.
 1083 - 1122.
 Once enacted, every year of the Shire Calendar always started on the first day of the week and always ended on the last day of the week, by not assigning a day of the week to Mid-year's Day or the Overlithe days.
-For these simulations, I am assuming that before Shire Reform was enacted, the current day of the week in the Shire Calendar was the same as the corresponding day of the week that was current in Gondor
+For these simulations, I am assuming that before Shire-reform was enacted, the current day of the week in the Shire Calendar was the same as the corresponding day of the week that was current in Gondor
 (since the Shire Calendar was based on the Kings' Reckoning calendar).
-Shire Reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Third Age years during the time of Isengrim II:
+Shire-reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Third Age years during the time of Isengrim II:

 * 2685, 2691, 2703, 2714, or 2720

-So for this simulation, I just chose the first year in this list as the first year of Shire Reform.
+So for this simulation, I just chose the first year in this list as the first year of Shire-reform.